devlooped/SmallSharp/readme.md

 WriteLine("Hello World!");
 ```

-Keep adding as many top-level programs as you need, and switch between them easily from the Run button dropdown or by simply changing the active document:
+Keep adding as many top-level programs as you need, and switch between them easily by simply changing the active document.

 ![Demo](img/TrackSelection.gif)